-Viscose rugs are one of the most desirable fiber area rugs that every carpet shops and importer eye for.
+Viscose and wool rugs are the most desirable fiber area rugs that every carpet shop and rugs importers eye.
 You will come across many rugs made of viscose in most carpet showrooms and shops.

-Keep reading to learn more about viscose area rugs and what makes it unique.
-The article includes what is viscose, their rugs, how to clean them and its pros and cons over other rugs.
+Read on to learn more about viscose area rugs and what makes it unique.
+The article includes:

 What Is Viscose?

-Viscose is also recognized as rayon, China silk, artificial silk and also art silk.
-Viscose is a very fine fiber extracted from wood pulp.
-They are not a natural fiber but are synthetic.
-This is because of the wood pulp’s treatment with chemicals to turn it into a fiber.
-They are soft, smooth, shiny and very comfy.
+Viscose has other Western names such as rayon, China silk, Artificial silk, and Art silk.
+Viscose is a thin fiber extracted from wood pulp but is not a natural fiber because of the wood pulp’s treatment with chemicals to turn it into a yarn.
+They are soft, smooth, shiny, and very comfy.
 They make beautiful rugs, mattresses, pillows, etc.

 Viscose And Wool Area Rugs

-Here, the meaning of viscose and wool does not mean the blending of viscose fiber with wool to make a yarn.
-Instead, it is the combination of viscose and wool taken in a certain ratio or amount to weave a piece of rug.
+Here, viscose blend rugs(with wool & others) does not mean mixing viscose fiber with wool to make a yarn.
+Instead, it is the combination of viscose and wool taken in a certain ratio to weave a piece of rug.
 The viscose highlights the design and gives a fabulous and exquisite sheen and comfort.

 Wool And Viscose Rugs Cleaning

-The combination of wool and viscose fiber makes a unique, valuable and beautiful piece of rug.
-Both fibers are very different from each other.
-When it’s about cleaning both the materials within a piece then there are points to consider.
+The combination of wool and viscose fiber makes a unique, valuable, and beautiful piece of rug.
+The two fiber yarns are very different from each other, so when cleaning both the materials within the same piece, there are points to consider.

-Well, in general, cleaning the wool stain is easier than viscose.
+Well, in general, cleaning the wool stain is easier than the viscose.
 While cleaning viscose, wool by itself gets cleaned to some extent.
-If there is still any stain on the wool, clean it separately.
-Do not use hot water for the purpose as the color dye of wool might fade away and worsen the situation.
+If there is any stain still appearing on the rug’s wool part, clean/wash it separately.
+Do not use hot water for the purpose as the wool color might fade away and worsen it.

-As of viscose, one of its properties is that they are too absorptive.
-So if there is any stain take immediate action.
-Being cleaning the stain using a towel and any light cleanser.
-If the stain is very harsh, get the solution for them from nearby rugs stores.
-Then apply the special solution which you will soon notice foaming up towards the top.
+As for viscose, one of its properties is that viscose fiber is too absorbent.
+So if there is any stain, take immediate action.
+Begin cleaning the stain using a towel and any light cleanser.
+If the stain is very harsh, use a rug cleaning solution from your nearby rugs stores.
+Apply the particular solution, and you will soon notice the stain running up towards the top.
 Once done, blot it with a towel and clean it.
-Always remember to keep viscose away from wet sites.
-Place in the dry area only.
+Always remember to keep viscose away from wet sites—place in the dry area only.

 Durability Of Viscose Area Rug

-Some fibers like wool, when blended with viscose, do make a creative.
-The blend does enhance the overall look and they do the job quite well.
+Some fibers like wool, when blended with viscose, do make a creative difference.
+The blend does enhance the overall look, and they do the job quite well.
 These two blended fiber rugs do reinforce some durability but not as much as wool alone.
-Another blend with chenille, or adds only a glamour to the rug but plays no role in the enhancement of its durability.
+Another blend with chenille, or adds only a glamour to the rug/carpet, plays no role in enhancing its durability.

 Viscose Rugs Pros and Cons

-With advantages follow some disadvantages.
-This goes the same with viscose carpets and rugs too.
+With advantages, follow some disadvantages.
+It goes the same with viscose carpets and rugs too.
 There could be hundreds of reasons to appreciate viscose carpets, but they have drawbacks.
-Let us discuss some of the important pros and cons of these fiber rugs.
+Let us discuss some of the pros and the viscose rugs problems.

-- More for less: Do you know what is it that makes it the most fascinating, appealing and tempting to buy a viscose rug!
-It is of the fact that viscose gives a very close resemblance to those of very expensive and luxurious real silk area rugs.
-No doubt, they are far cheaper than wool, and the fiber is awesome.
+More for less: Do you know what it is that makes it the most fascinating, appealing, and tempting to buy a viscose rug!
+The other fact is that viscose gives a very close resemblance to the expensive and luxurious Real silk area rugs.
+No doubt, they are far cheaper than wool, and the fiber is incredible as well.

 Soft & comfy: If softness and coziness in a rug are what you are looking for, then your search for it can end by choosing these rugs.
-True, silk is the softest but not to forget they are very expensive too.
-Viscose fiber rugs no doubt are the best option to go for.
-It is as soft and comfortable as the real silk itself.
+Real silk is the softest, but not to forget they are very costly too.
+Viscose fiber rugs are undoubtedly the best option for tight budget decorators.
+It is as delicate and comforting as the real-silk rugs.
 They are very soft, very smooth, and very shiny.
-You and guests will for sure admire your sense of choice and love it very much.
+You and your guests will surely admire your sense of choice and love it very much.

-- Cool touch: Viscose is bad insulant to heat.
-This means that it does not hold heat with it.
-So it serves a great advantage over other material rugs during summer seasons.
-You would have noticed your kids and pets crawling or lying on the rug in the summers enjoying the coolness.
-Not to forget, if this is the advantage then it turns a disadvantage during the winters.
+Cool touch: Viscose is bad insulant to heat, which means it does not hold heat.
+So it serves a significant advantage over other material rugs during summer seasons.
+You would have noticed your kids and pets crawling or lying on the carpet in the summers enjoying the coolness.
+Not to forget, if this is the advantage, then it turns into a disadvantage during the winters.

-- Unnatural fiber: First of all, it’s a wood pulp that’s bound together with chemicals to hold it together.
-So it is synthetic and not natural even though they are from wood pulp.
+Synthetic fiber: First of all, it’s a wood pulp that’s bound together with chemicals to hold it together.
+So it is artificial and not natural even though they are from wood pulp.
 They processed with heavy chemistry to form this type of fiber.

-- Unsuitable for winter: As mentioned above, the viscose does not trap heat that well.
-So if you are looking to lay down on them then it is unreliable for winters.
-Second of all, because it’s wood when it gets wet, it has a tendency to brown out or yellow out in those certain areas.
-If it had done that on a synthetic or a wool rug those spots would come right out without worrying about the color change.
-That’s a very difficult situation to correct on viscose.
+Unsuitable for winter: As mentioned above, the viscose does not trap heat that well.
+So if you are looking to lay down on them, then it is unreliable for winters.
+Second of all, as obtained from wood, it tends to brown out or yellow out in those specific areas when it gets wet.
+Those spots would come right off without worrying about the color change if it had been on a wool rug.
+That’s a challenging situation to correct on viscose.

-- Pile fracture: Another problem with them is they have a tendency to lay down on one side.
-This is because they are wood pulp.
+Pile fracture: Another problem with them is they tend to lay down on one side since they are wood pulp.
 They don’t have a good twist to them.
-The retention on them has a tendency to bend down when walked on a number of times.
+The retention on them tends to bend down when walked on several times.

-- Expensive cleaning: Yet another issue with them is cleaning.
-Especially with really thick pile ones.
+Expensive cleaning: Yet another issue with them is cleaning, especially with thick pile ones.
 They’ll become a skew when they’re cleaned.
-They actually layout because there are the fibers that run through the backing of it the warp and the weft.
-They are not crunched in very tight, and as you lose fibers which is natural on any rug then those fibers tend to move.
-Then they get damp from a fluffy spot.
-They become askew and that’s kind of a forever condition until they’re tacked back out.
+They are not crunched very tight, and as you lose fibers that are natural on any rug, those fibers tend to move.
+They become askew, and that’s a forever condition until they’re tacked back out.
 It takes extra charges as it takes more time to do a viscose rug.
-They need professional cleaning
+They need professional cleaning.

 As discussed above, water or moisture is a foe to viscose fiber.
-Water can get brownish area yellow spots on them.
-They may also carry bad smell if not dried out soon.
+Water can get brownish areas with yellow spots on them.
+They may also carry a bad smell if not dried out soon.
 Bathrooms are where water splashes now and then, so there is a constant threat to color changing in them.
-It is highly recommended to avoid these kinds of rugs from using in the bathroom.
-Use nylon instead.
+It is highly advised to avoid these sorts of rugs from using in the bathroom.
+For bathrooms, use nylon instead.

 Are viscose rugs toxic?

-No, by in itself viscose rugs and not toxic, but they’re with fire retardants that are toxic.
+No, by in itself, viscose carpets and not toxic, but they’re with toxic fire retardants.
 The same applies to polypropylene and nylon rugs too.

 Are wool and viscose rugs good?

 Yes, the blend of wool and viscose make good rugs.
 They are luxurious and inexpensive.
 Viscose mimics real silk that is too expensive.
-However, the blend of the two doesn’t help much in the rug’s durability.
+However, the mix of the two doesn’t help much in increasing the rug’s durability.

-Viscose rugs, in general, is wood pulp.
+Viscose, in general, are wood pulp.
 It’s also known as rayon.
-They are also called art silk, artificial silk or China silk.
-So if you looking for real-silk look at the tag that mentions ‘silk’ at the back of your rug, make sure it doesn’t say ‘art’ before it.
+They are also called art silk, artificial silk, or China silk.
+So if you are looking for real-silk look at the tag that mentions ‘silk’ at the back of your rug; make sure it doesn’t say ‘art’ before it.

 Are viscose rugs soft?

-Viscose is one of the softest materials and hence rugs made of them are very soft.
-They are softer and shinier than wool.
+Viscose is one of the softest materials, and hence rugs made of them are very cozy.
+They are more delicate and shinier than wool.
 It feels great to feel their smooth touch.